writethedocs/www/docs/conf/prague/2020/welcome-wagon.rst

 Watching talks after the conference
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Don't worry if you miss something in a talk!
 Stage talks and Q&A sessions are recorded.
 Videos will be published in the `Write the Docs Video Archive <https://www.writethedocs.org/videos/>`__ shortly after the conference (typically about a week after the conference ends).
-Sign up for `our newsletter <https://www.writethedocs.org/newsletter/>`__ or `subscribe to our YouTube channel <https://www.youtube.com/c/WritetheDocs/?sub_confirmation=1>`__ to be notified when the videos are published.
+To be notified when videos are published, `sign up for our newsletter <https://www.writethedocs.org/newsletter/>`__ or `subscribe to our YouTube channel <https://www.youtube.com/c/WritetheDocs/?sub_confirmation=1>`__.

 Other sessions (such as Unconference, Hallway, and Writing Day sessions) are not recored.